 On Windows 10, Storage sense is a feature similar to Disk Cleanup that helps to free up space, but with the difference that it works automatically.

 Storage sense has been available for a while on Windows 10, but it had limited functionalities.
-Starting with version 1803, Windows 10 is bringing some changes making it possible to decide when you want the feature to run to delete temporary files on your computer to free up space.
+Starting with the April 2018 Update, Windows 10 is bringing some changes making it possible to decide when you want the feature to run to delete temporary files on your computer to free up space.

 In this guide, you’ll learn the steps to specify when Storage sense should run automatically to free up space on your device.